 Ralph continues, “In the adjacent constellations, there are more red gems, like the Rosette Nebula, the Christmas Tree Cluster, or the Monkey Head Nebula.
 Reason enough to stop on the way home from our Trona Pinnacles session at some interesting rocks.
 It was amazing to see how much the landscape differs a few miles away.
 Instead of tufa spires, the rocks here reminded me of Joshua Tree NP.

-Ralph says there are two things seasoned nightscape photographers tell the aspiring beginners:
+Ralph says there are two things seasoned nightscape photographers typically tell the aspiring beginners:

 - Shoot as wide as possible, and